GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 ## Architecture diagram and components

 This solution provides a reference architecture for a PaaS web application with an Azure SQL Database backend.
 The web application is hosted in an isolated Azure App Service Environment, which is a private, dedicated environment in an Azure datacenter.
 The environment load balances traffic for the web application across virtual machines managed by Azure, all traffic passed utilizes TLSv1.2.
-This architecture also includes network security groups, an Application Gateway, Azure DNS, and Load Balancer.
+This architecture also includes network security groups, an Application Gateway, Azure DNS, and load balancer.

 For enhanced analytics and reporting, Azure SQL Databases can be configured with columnstore indexes.
 Azure SQL Databases can be scaled up or down or shut off completely in response to customer usage.
 All SQL traffic is encrypted with SSL through the inclusion of self-signed certificates.
 As a best practice, Azure recommends the use of a trusted certificate authority for enhanced security.